paulhuggett/rld-visited/README.md

 - nullptr → Busy → Symbol *
 - nullptr → Busy → CompilationRef *
-- CompilationRef * → Busy → Symbol *
+- CompilationRef * → Busy → Symbol * (note 2)
-- CompilationRef * → Busy → CompilationRef *
+- CompilationRef * → Busy → CompilationRef * (note 2)
-- Symbol * → Busy → Symbol *
+- Symbol * → Busy → Symbol * (note 1)
-- CompilationRef → Symbol *
+- CompilationRef → Symbol * (note 3)

 Notes:

 1. State changes from an undef-symbol to Busy and back to the same or a different symbol.
-2. We can go from a CompilationRef to a Symbol or to a different archdef (with an earlier position).
+2. We can go from a CompilationRef to a Symbol or to a different CompilationRef (with an earlier position).
-3. The transition from CompilationRef * to Symbol * occurs when all of the CompilationRef entries have been “discovered” and a new pass for the front-end is being built.
+3. The transition from CompilationRef to Symbol occurs when all of the CompilationRef entries have been “discovered” and a new pass for the front-end is being built.
 This makes a transition via the Busy state unnecessary.

 ## Examples